 New developments in the following mass tort drug and device cases are marked in boldface type.

-NEW YORK — A New York physician on June 26 pleaded guilty to taking kickbacks from drug maker Insys Therapeutics Inc. in exchange for prescribing the company’s opioid Subsys (United States v.
-Todd Schlifstein, No. 18-cr-217, S.D.
+NEW YORK — A cancer doctor pleaded guilty on Aug.
+2 for taking about $119,400 in kickbacks from opioid maker Insys Therapeutics Inc. for sham speaking engagements promoting the opioid Subsys, according to the U.S. Attorney’s Office for the Southern District of New York (United States v.
+Freedman, No. 18-cr-217, S.D.
 N.Y.).

 NORMAN, Okla. — An Oklahoma state court special master on Aug.
 12 said a judge who tried the state’s public nuisance opioid lawsuit against Johnson & Johnson and subsidiary Janssen Pharmaceuticals Inc. will issue the verdict the week of Aug.
 26 (State of Oklahoma v.
 Purdue Pharma L.P., et al., No. CJ-2017-816, Okla.
 Dist., Cleveland Co.).

 BALTIMORE — A U.S. District Court for the District of Maryland judge on Aug.
 5 partially granted a motion to dismiss claims in the total hip arthroplasties (THA) track of the Smith & Nephew’s Birmingham Hip Resurfacing (BHR) multidistrict litigation, finding that “a tripartite approach” is necessary for hybrid systems, resulting in some of the claims being preempted by federal law while others survive (In re Smith & Nephew Birmingham Hip Resurfacing [BHR] Hip Implant Products Liability Litigation, MDL Docket No. 2775, No. 17-md-2775, D. Md., 2019 U.S. Dist.
 LEXIS 131067).